Lianga: History

-Significant development in Lianga has been noted since 1960 with the creation of Surigao del Sur as a Province (Republic Act 2786).

-It was more evident in the 70's to 80's when the coastal barangay of Diatagon [Jiatagon] became the hub of socio–economic activities with the Lianga Bay Logging Company Incorporated [LBLCI] which was a rich source of income.
-The town of Lianga, too that time started to gain a breakthrough not only in the infrastructure projects such as roads and government buildings but also in income derived from taxes especially from forest products utilized by the wood processing plant of LBLCI.
+Significant development in Lianga has been noted since 1960 with the creation of Surigao del Sur as a province (Republic Act 2786).
+It was more evident in the 1970s to 1980s when the coastal barangay of Diatagon [Jiatagon] became the hub of socio–economic activities with the Lianga Bay Logging Company Incorporated [LBLCI] which was a rich source of income.
+The town of Lianga, too that time started to gain a breakthrough not only in the infrastructure projects such as roads and government buildings but also in income derived from taxes especially from forest products used by the wood processing plant of LBLCI.
 Barangay Saint Christine has become the minor urban center and Lianga was classified as the influence center of the satellite municipalities of San Agustin, Marihatag, and Barobo.

-Lianga is relatively urbanized area where 13,830 or 55.30% of the total population live in three urban centers of Barangays Poblacion, Saint Christine, and Diatagon [Jiatagon] and 11,175 or 44.70% lives in the remaining rural barangay with a municipal population density equivalent to 98.70% person/km2.
+Lianga is a relatively urbanized area where 13,830 or 55.30% of the total population live in the three urban centers of Barangays Poblacion, Saint Christine, and Diatagon [Jiatagon] and 11,175 or 44.70% lives in the remaining rural barangay with a municipal population density equivalent to 98.70% person/km2.
 The economic situation in the municipality poses great challenges to its leader and people.
 Its economy remains predominantly agricultural.
 It is gifted by its geographic location but is not adequately blessed by nature with substantial endowment necessary to propel itself into a developing economy.
-The major crop is Coconut, covering an area of 4,236 hectares.
+The major crop is coconut, covering an area of 4,236 hectares.
 Rice ranks second with an area of 1,890 hectares.
-Other crops are Corn, Banana, and Abaca.
+Other crops are corn, banana, and abaca.
 The Poblacion and Barangay Diatagon [Jiatagon] are the trading centers with most of the commodities coming from Davao, Butuan, and Surigao.
 The poor road condition limits the economic activities in the area.

 Geography

 Barangays

 Lianga is politically subdivided into 13 barangays.
+Each barangay consists of puroks, while some have sitios.